I was born in Viña del Mar, Chile but have lived abroad, mostly in the United States, longer than in Chile. I have also lived in the United Kingdom.

 I began writing very young and completed a novel in my teens.
 I am very fond of it because it was completely hand written in blue ink on notebook paper.
 I wish I knew where it went.

-In 1992, I published my first collection of stories, Karma desde el mar, which helped me navigate the waters of literature.
-When I look back at the stories that I wrote then, I realize that many of those writings are part of that first hand written novel.
+Karma desde el mar is my first collection of stories, which helped me navigate the waters of literature.
+When I look back at the stories that I wrote, I realize that many of those writings are part of that first hand written novel.

-In 2004, I published my first novel, Bailemos cuando den las diez.
+I have also published my first novel, Bailemos cuando den las diez.
 It took me ten years to realize that enterprise because of continuous changes to the way in which the protagonist evolved.
-I began it in 1994, while I was staying in Durham, North Carolina and I ended it in Appleton, Wisconsin.
+I began it in Durham, North Carolina and I ended it in Appleton, Wisconsin.
 The name of the protagonist is Inés.

 My first play, Man of La Moneda, is available at amazon.com.
 A dramatic political event took place on Tuesday, 11th September 1973.
 Salvador Allende Gossens was overthrown by a violent coup d’état.
 Allende’s truncated presidency contains all the right ingredients for drama: idealism, betrayal, love, hate, joy, pain, and death.
 In Man of La Moneda, there is a desire to understand my country, my peers, myself and my circumstances.